 - Color video, sound; 19 min. loop

-- Contemporary Art Discretionary Fund; restricted gift of James Cahn and Jeremiah Collatz
+- Contemporary Art Discretionary Fund; purchased with funds provided by James Cahn and Jeremiah Collatz

 - © 1991 Andrea Fraser